 Assistant Dean Karma Lowe is bringing the School of Social Work’s commitment to diversity, equity and inclusion to life in a brand new space.

-The fifth floor of the Social Work Building is known as the place for students to go for advice on registration, financial aid, advising, field, and careers, among other services.
+The fifth floor of the Social Work Building is known as the place for students to go for advice on registration, financial aid, advising, practicum, and careers, among other services.
 And now it will be known for a new reason: as the home of the School’s first office of Diversity, Equity and Inclusion.
 The attractive new office space, which officially opened on February 12, represents the culmination of years of activism.
 During the 2015–2016 academic year, a group of students of color presented the administration with a list of demands, one of which was that the School create a diversity, equity and inclusion strategy that would be housed in a distinct center.